RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Initial Build Test for the RAK3172 Custom Firmware

-- After doing the file modifications, the next step is to test if the LoRaWAN_End_Node example can be built without errors.
+- After making the file modifications, the next step is to test if the LoRaWAN_End_Node example can be built without errors.

-If this is your first time using STM32CubeIDE, it shows Information Center by default.
-Just close it and access the project on the left panel.
+If this is your first time using STM32CubeIDE, it shows the Information Center by default.
+Just close it and access the project in the left panel.

 - Open the STM32CubeIDE and click on